jdholtz/auto-southwest-check-in/README.md

 can be viewed in the Changelog).
 However, keep in mind that changes to this branch do not ensure reliability.

 ### Running in Docker
-The application can also be run in a container using [Docker][4].
-The Docker repository for this project can be found [here][5].
+The application can also be run in a container using [Docker].
+The Docker repository for this project can be found [here][Docker repository].
 To pull the latest image, run:
 ```shell
 docker pull jdholtz/auto-southwest-check-in
 ```